How to Keep Green Vegetables Bright Green

 Have you ever made a big pot of greens, green beans, spinach or broccoli only to have it turn into a drab olive-green color?
 Not very appetizing, huh?
-Here's how to keep your fresh green vegetables a bright green color!
+Here are a few easy ways to keep your green vegetables bright green.

 What Causes Green Vegetables to Discolor?